Transitional Conditional Independence: Comparison to Other Notions of Conditional Independence

 Furthermore, if we used definition \ref{eq:cond-ind-exp-1} or \ref{eq:cond-ind-exp-2} on standard measurable spaces, where regular conditional probability distributions like $\Pk(X,Y|Z)$ exist, the equation \ref{eq:cond-ind-fact} would automatically be implied.
 So the equations \ref{eq:cond-ind-exp-1} or \ref{eq:cond-ind-exp-2} seem to be the way to go, as one does not need to bother with existence questions, and when existence is secured the above versions are equivalent anyways.
 The only downside is that this definition does not provide one with a meaningful factorization.
 Furthermore, the conditional expectations, like $\E[\I_A(X)|Z]$, are only defined for each event $A$ separately and thus might not be countably additive in $A$.
 So we are not given an object like a conditional distribution that we could use to further work with.\\ In contrast, our definition of \emph{transitional conditional independence} $X \Indep_{\Pk(W)} Y \given Z$, when restricted to random variables, would read like:

 where clearly $\Pk(X|Z)$ would be a regular conditional probability distribution of $X$ given $Z$.
 So the existence of one of the regular conditional probability distributions $\Pk(X|Z)$ and a proper factorization of the joint distribution are directly built into the definition of transitional conditional independence.
 This makes this notion also meaningful for general measurable spaces, with the tendency that random variables are declared conditional dependent if such a regular conditional probability distribution does not even exist.
-Certainly, all three definitions \ref{eq:trans-cond-ind}, \ref{eq:cond-ind-exp-2}, \ref{eq:cond-ind-fact} are equivalent on standard measurable spaces.
+Definitions \ref{eq:trans-cond-ind} and \ref{eq:cond-ind-exp-2} are equivalent as soon as $\Xcal$ is standard and $\Zcal$ is countably generated, with $\Ycal$ \emph{arbitrary}, by \Cref{thm:supp:ci-equivalences} 4.\ with $\Tcal = \Asterisk$ together with \Cref{thm-regular-conditional-Markov-kernel}.
+Definition \ref{eq:cond-ind-fact} presupposes in addition the existence of $\Pk(X,Y|Z)$ and $\Pk(Y|Z)$, so all three are equivalent on standard measurable spaces.
 Note that transitional conditional independence \ref{eq:trans-cond-ind} is asymmetric in nature, which at this level might look like a flaw, but which allows one to generalize the definition of transitional conditional independence to \emph{transitional random variables}, where dependencies are asymmetric from the start.